-Due to the scale of the factory, views to and from the neighbouring heritage items (I259, I54 and I56) are evident (see Figure 23 to Figure 26).
+Due to the scale of the factory, views to and from the neighbouring heritage items (I259, I54 and I56) are evident (see Figure 27 to Figure 30).

-Figure 23.
+Figure 27.
 View of subject site from Hen and Chicken Bay, c.
-2007. $^{65}$
+2007.62

-Figure 24.
-View towards the subject site from heritage item I54: Bayview Park (I54), n.d. $^{66}$
+Figure 28.
+View towards the subject site from heritage item I54: Bayview Park (I54), n.d.
+63

-Figure 25.
-View towards the subject site from heritage item 1259: Massey Park Golf Course and Sanders Reserve, c.2015.
+Figure 29.View towards the subject site from heritage item I259: Massey Park Golf Course and Sanders Reserve, c.2015.64

-Figure 26.
+Figure 30.
 View towards the subject site from Burwood Road.
 (Heritage 21, 09.03.16)

-3.4 Interiors
+3.6 Interiors

 Internally, the factory is divided into seven storeys.
 The lower storeys (lower ground floor - first floor) are divided into a series of large spaces which appear to be used for later stages of the manufacturing process such as packing, quality control and distribution.
 The storeys above contain the equipment required to undertake the initial manufacturing processes such as roasting and drying.
+It is important to note that the equipment has undergone significant maintenance and replacement, per the changing needs of the company.